 My kids love these.
 They savor every bite since each one is loaded with chocolate.
 They are one of our favorite muffin recipes and I'm sure they will be for you too.

-Flour – All-purpose flour is a type of flour that can be used for various baking recipes.
+Flour - All-purpose flour is a type of flour that can be used for various baking recipes.
 It is made from a blend of different types of wheat flour and has a moderate protein content.
-This flour is suitable for making cakes, cookies, bread, and other baked goods.

-Cocoa Powder – Cocoa powder is a key ingredient in triple chocolate muffins.
+Cocoa Powder - Cocoa powder is a key ingredient in triple chocolate muffins.
 It provides chocolate flavor and color.
-Cocoa powder is made from cocoa beans that have been roasted and ground.
-The cocoa powder is then combined with other ingredients, such as sugar and milk, to create a chocolate flavor.

 Sugar - Sugar is used in baking to sweeten recipes and to help create a light, fluffy texture.
 It can also be used to add crunch and texture to baked goods.

-Egg – The eggs in muffins and for baking provide leavening, structure, and richness.
+Egg - The eggs in muffins and for baking provide leavening, structure, and richness.
 Without eggs, muffins and cakes would be dense and rubbery.
-The proteins in the egg whites interact with the flour to create a network that traps gas bubbles, causing the batter to rise.
-The fat in the egg yolks adds moisture and tenderness.

-Vanilla Extract – The purpose of vanilla extract in muffins is to provide a subtle sweetness and flavor.
+Vanilla Extract - The purpose of vanilla extract in muffins is to provide a subtle sweetness and flavor.
 It can also help to round out the flavors of other ingredients, such as chocolate.
-In some recipes, vanilla extract can also act as a leavening agent, helping the muffins to rise.

 How to Make Triple Chocolate Muffins